ClusterM/wg-obfuscator/README.md

   Available as binaries for Linux, Windows, and Mac, as well as tiny multi-arch Docker images (amd64, arm64, arm/v7, arm/v6, 386, ppc64le, s390x).
 The images are extremely small and suitable even for embedded routers like MikroTik.
 * **Very low dependency footprint**
   No huge libraries or frameworks.
-* **Android client coming soon?**
+* **Android client**
-  A native Android version of the obfuscator is planned, allowing you to obfuscate WireGuard traffic directly on Android devices (including phones, tablets, or Android TVs).
-This will make it possible to use the obfuscator together with mobile WireGuard clients or WireGuard running on smart TVs.
+  A very simple Android port of the obfuscator is available: https://github.com/ClusterM/wg-obfuscator-android/ - it allows you to obfuscate WireGuard traffic on Android devices, including phones, tablets, and Android TVs.

 ## Basic Concept